mastermakrela-rwth/ouichefs/submission/documentation.typ

 === `mkfs/Makefile`

-Here we've two more sizes of the image to make testing easier (filling one mb is easier than 50).
-Here the `smaol_img` ist the smallest image possible with this mkfs as mentioned in @bug-1.
+Here we've two more sizes of the image to make testing easier (filling one MB is easier than 50).
+Here the `smol_img` is the smallest image possible with this mkfs as mentioned in @bug-1.

 === `mac_kernel_patch_6-5-7.patch`